AbdullahAlBitar/FUSE-Backend/encryption-scripts/README.md

 - Ensure you are using the correct **AES key** for both encryption and decryption.
 - The **encryption boolean** in `AESencryption.js` determines whether the script encrypts or decrypts.
 - Always save and verify encrypted bodies before using them in API requests.
+- Keep your JWT token secure and include it in all authenticated requests.

 ---